-- 6.1 If an employee wishes to appeal against a decision to instigate formal action they should submit their appeal in writing to their Chief Officer within 10 working days of receipt of the outcome letter setting out their reason for appeal.
-An Appeal Hearing will then be arranged, without unreasonable delay.
-The employee will be invited to the Appeal in writing, which will include notification of their right to be accompanied by a trade union representative or an appropriate work colleague and any relevant documentation which will be provided to those hearing the Appeal. - 6.2 For formal warnings or transfer, the Appeal will be heard and determined by a Chief Officer (or their authorised officer), advised by the Director of HR&OD (or their authorised officer).
-The chosen panel for the Appeal will, wherever possible, not previously have been involved in the specific capability process, so that an independent review of the decision can be made. - 6.3 In cases of dismissal or demotion, the Appeal will be heard and determined by the Elected Members' Appeals Panel, advised by the Director of HR&OD (or their authorised officer).
-The Head of Law and Governance (or their authorised officer) will be appointed Secretary to the Appeals Panel.
-If a Member of the Appeals Panel is related to, or acquainted outside normal working relationships with the appellant, it shall be a matter for the Member to inform the Panel accordingly and leave the meeting. - 6.4 The decision made at the Appeal will be confirmed in writing to the employee and will be final with no further internal right of appeal.
+- 6.1 If the employee wishes to appeal against a decision they should submit their appeal in writing to their Chief Officer within 10 working days of receipt of the decision setting out their reasons for the appeal.
+An Appeal Hearing will then be arranged.
+The employee will be invited to the Appeal in writing, which will include notification of their right to be accompanied by a trade union representative or an appropriate work colleague and any relevant documentation which will be provided to the Appeal Panel. - 6.2 Appeals should be heard without unreasonable delay.
+For formal warnings or transfer, the Appeal will be heard and determined by a Chief Officer (or their authorised officer), advised by the Director of HR&OD (or their authorised officer).
+In cases of dismissal or demotion, the Appeal Hearing will be heard and determined by a Chief Officer (or their authorised officer) after consultation with a Cabinet Member, and advised by the Director of HR&OD (or their authorised officer). - 6.3 The chosen panel for the Appeal will, wherever possible, not previously have been involved in the specific process, so that an independent review of the decision can be made.
+The decision made at the Appeal will be confirmed in writing to the employee and will be final with no further internal right of appeal.